Epigenetics of anxiety and stress–related disorders: Inheritance of small-noncoding RNA

 Studies have found that early life stress induced through poor maternal care alters sperm epigenome in male mice.
 In particular, expression patterns of small-noncoding RNAs (sncRNAs) are altered in the sperm, as well as in stress-related regions of the brain.
 Offspring of these mice exhibited the same sncRNA expression changes in the brain, but not in the sperm.
 These changes were coupled with behavioral changes in the offspring that were comparable to behavior of the stressed fathers, especially in terms of stress response.
 Additionally, when the sncRNAs in the fathers' sperm were isolated and injected into fertilized eggs, the resulting offspring inherited the stress behavior of the father.
 This suggests that stress-induced modifications of sncRNAs in sperm can cause inheritance of stress phenotype independent of the father's DNA.

 Parental exposure to positive stimulation

 Exercise

 Just as parental stress can alter epigenetics of offspring, parental exposure to positive environmental factors cause epigenetic modifications as well.
 For example, male mice that participated in voluntary physical exercise resulted in offspring that had reduced fear memory and anxiety-like behavior in response to stress.
 This behavioral change likely occurred due to expressions of small non-coding RNAs that were altered in sperm cells of the fathers.
+Participation in aerobic exercise led to decreased cortisol levels in males.

 Stress effect reversal

 Additionally, exposing fathers to enriching environments can reverse the effect of early life stress on their offspring.
 When early life stress is followed by environmental enrichment, anxiety-like behavior in offspring is prevented.
 Similar studies have been conducted in humans and suggest that DNA methylation plays a role.
+Other studies have been conducted to find drugs such as T2D and PPArG can be used as an epigenetic regulation for tissues associated with diabetes.
+These drugs used show evidence for the therapies that can be associated with the stress effect reversal.